-The job searching activities haven’t changed.
+The basic job searching activities haven’t changed.
 However, incorporating the power of social networks into your backpack of resources is worth considering because employers are using social networks to source and hire!
 Here’s proof you need to figure out social networking.

 Pursuing Job Postings